turbot/steampipe-plugin-heroku/docs/tables/heroku_addon.md

   state = 'provisioned';
 ```

-### Add-ons that have not changed for 30 days or more
+### List add-ons that have not changed for 30 days or more

 ```sql
 select